The race between variants and vaccines in US will be a close call, expert warns, and eased restrictions aren't helping - KVIA

 “To me, I think the vaccine should win out,” Jha added.
 “Here’s the big but: What Texas, Mississippi, other states are doing to relax and get rid of the mask orders and kind of act like everything is back to normal, that is definitely coming down on the side of the variants.”

-The governors in Texas and Mississippi are among at least a dozen state leaders that have eased restrictions this month — many crediting improved Covid-19 numbers and increased vaccinations.
+The governors in Texas and Mississippi are among at least a dozen state leaders that have eased restrictions this month with many crediting improved Covid-19 numbers and increased vaccinations.

 Mississippi, for instance, has seen new cases jump 19% from last week, according to Johns Hopkins University data.
 The state has an average of 463 new cases per day.
 Case counts have been increasing over the last eight days.